-In the age when all our actions can be traced, and nothing remains truly private, having a VPN running in the back might be a good idea.
+In the age when all our actions can be traced and nothing remains truly private, having a VPN running in the back might be a good idea.

 You, as well as many other VPN users, probably asked yourself before – “Should I leave my VPN on all the time?”

 And, though it may sound for you a bit irrational, we strongly recommend that you should always use a VPN.

-Here are 7 main reasons why.
+Here are the 10 main reasons why.

-It can be personal documents, private photos, audio or video recordings, or anything else that’s associated with your identity.
+It can be your personal documents, private photos, audio or video recordings, or anything else that’s associated with your identity.

 Our exact location is something we don’t really want to disclose to the entire Internet.

-Today, Internet technologies have become so advanced and digital marketers so sophisticated that they collect every possible bit of our personal information, including our physical location.
+Today, Internet technologies have become so advanced and digital marketers so sophisticated that they collect every possible bit of our personal information, including physical location.